tanthammar/filament-country-select/README.md

 $country->value;            // 'SE'
 ```

-`getFlag()` is for places a Blade icon cannot go — mail, notifications, exports, plain text.
-The Filament
+`getFlag()` is for places an image cannot go — mail, notifications, exports, plain text.
+The Filament components
-components use the bundled SVGs instead, which also render on Windows, where flag emoji have no glyphs.
+use the published SVG files instead, which also render on Windows, where flag emoji have no glyphs at all.

 ### Resolving a country from a name